doc1oo/PixelGirls_DungeonWitches/README.md

 This program is open source under an MIT License. see LICENSE.txt.

-This program using following libralies. ( libralies/ )
+PixelGirls_DungeonWitches use following libralies. ( libraries/ )

 [openFrameworks] ( http://www.openframeworks.cc/ )
 --------------